djcsdy/blobdb/docs/Core Concepts.md

   BlobDB data in an opaque binary format.
 * **Block Device**: A raw block device formatted for BlobDB use.

-Each Volume may host multiple independent Databases, with each Database maintaining its own Blobs, Indexes, and its own consistency and atomicity guarantees.
+Each Volume may host multiple independent Databases.
 A single Database may also divide its storage across multiple Volumes.

+Volumes are independent of one another.
+There is no automatic guarantee of consistency between Volumes except as provided by the Databases hosted by those Volumes.